-1. Purchase an insurance policy offered by ISP to cover yourself and all J-2 dependents.
-We have verified that all plans available to our scholars meet the J-1 regulations.
+1. Purchase an insurance policy offered by ISP or Compass to cover yourself and all J-2 dependents.
+We have verified that all ISP and Compass plans available to J-1 scholars meet or exceed the J-1 minimum regulations.

-2. If you want to waive the requirement to purchase a plan through ISP because you have other coverage that meets the J-1 requirements, you must have an agent from your health insurance provider certify that the plan meets specific minimum coverage requirements by completing and signing this certification form.
+2. If you have other health insurance coverage that meets the J-1 requirements, you must have an agent from your health insurance provider certify that the plan meets specific minimum coverage requirements by completing and signing the J-1 insurance certification form.
 Only completed and signed certification waivers will be accepted.

 Upon registration with OGS, all J-1 exchange visitors must verify that they (and any J-2 dependents) will be in compliance with the health insurance requirements for the duration of their program.
-You will need to upload the coverage confirmation letter from ISP or your signed health insurance provider certification form during the online registration, or bring a copy with you if you prefer to register in person.
+You will need to upload a coverage confirmation letter from ISP or Compass, or a signed health insurance provider certification form during the online registration process.

 Failure to maintain adequate health insurance at any time during your J-1 program will jeopardize your J-1 status and could result in termination of your status.